MBlogs/mcts-hanabi/README.md

 players: integer.
 Number of players in the game.
 agent: First player will be of this type.
 agent_classs: Remaining players will be of this type
 mcts_type: string.
-Types for the MCTS agents, each character corresponding to a player position.
+Types for the MCTS agents, each character corresponding to the player position.
 ```
 Supported Agent Classes are:
 - VanDenBerghAgent